-Export to excel gives opportunity to enter grades directly in a sheet that subsequently can be uploaded with the import function.
+- Export to excel allows you to enter grades directly into a sheet, which can then be uploaded via the import function.
 Remember to keep the naming of the sheet when importing.

-When grades are ready for publish, click the blue button ‘Publish feedback’.
-This will be final, meaning the grades will be transferred to administrative system.
+- When the grades are ready to be published, click on the blue Reported assessment button.
+This is final and means that the grades are transferred to the administrative system.

 Assessment date and language

-- Before the final step when publishing, you can indicate an earlier assessment date, if you are not assessing on the given exam date.
+- Before the final step, you can indicate an different assessment date, if you are not assessing on the given exam date.

 - Make sure that the specified language is displayed correct.
 The language must be the same as the exam language.